guojunma/resources/rnaseqdiffex-examples/examples-RNAseq.md

 the data.
 It’s OK to do this as long as it’s clearly indicated that it has been done.
-We’ll use the limma-trend version of the analysis since this is carried out on the log2 CPM values, which are nice to use for visualization (as opposed to counts).
-In addition, we’ll show how to clip the heatmap.
+We’ll use the limma-trend version of the analysis since this is carried out on the log2 CPM values, which are nice to use for visualization (as opposed to raw counts).

 The estimated (fitted) effect of DPC is the fitted coefficients for DPC multiplied by the relevant part of the design matrix.
 We subtract that